 To open the Render Settings dialog, select Render > Render Settings.
-This window appears as follows.
+Alternatively, use the shortcut Ctrl/Cmd+Y. This window appears as follows.

 The Render Settings dialog.

 Note that the Render Settings and Movie Settings dialogs appear as tabs within a single dialog, thereby making it easy for you to toggle between them.